 The MABC is working hard to increase the sustainability of rural midwifery in BC through two programs: the Rural Support Program (RSP) and the Rural Midwives Locum Program (RMLP).

-The Rural Support Program (RSP) is currently under revision and will help to support recruitment and retention efforts in rural communities that do not have local access to midwifery services.
+The Rural Support Program (RSP) increases access to rural midwifery services in BC by supporting midwives to create new rural practices.
+The MABC is now accepting grant applications from eligible midwives who wish to start midwifery practices in communities that do not currently have midwifery care and that can support greater access to reproductive care options.
 The MABC is working with the Ministry of Health, Perinatal Services BC, Health Authorities and communities and anticipates working with Health Match BC to standardize available supports.

 The Rural Midwifery Locum Program (RMLP) assists midwives in taking short-term periods away from their practices by having a pool of available locum midwives able to provide short-term leave coverage for midwives actively practicing in rural and remote communities throughout BC.